Fenolftaleina/MoneyforwardAbsence/README.md

 - Change "id" field to the id of company;
 - Change "mail" field to account email;
 - Change "pw" field to account password;
+- The code has a threshold value for a function called _checkmonth()_.
+This is so that even if you run the program on the beginning of the following month, the program will still correctly fill out information on the previous month.
+In the current implementation, this can be done until theb 7th day of the subsequent month.
+After that, the code will not switch month and will fill absences in the current month.